apache/gravitino/docs/how-to-sign-releases.md

 This software is licensed under the Apache License version 2."
 ---

 These instructions provide a guide on signing and verifying Gravitino releases, enhancing the security of releases.
-Having a signed release allows people to confirm the release's author and guarantees that the code has not been altered.
+A signed release enables people to confirm the author of the release and guarantees that the code hasn't been altered.

 ## Prerequisites